keystone-enclave/keystone/docs/source/Getting-Started/How-Keystone-Works/RISC-V-Background.rst

 * S-mode: kernel (including kernel modules and device drivers), hypervisor
 * M-mode: bootloader, firmware

-Only M-mode is required, and some embedded devices may have only M-mode or only M/U modes.
+M-mode is the only requirement for any RISC-V cores, so some embedded devices may have only M-mode or only M/U modes.

 M-mode is the highest privilege mode and controls all physical resources and events.
 M-mode is somewhat similar to microcode in complex instruction set computer (CISC) ISAs such as x86,